ChadwickCSP/AdventureQuest/README.md

 * **C Period** - Tuesday, October 12th @ 11:59PM

 For this milestone, you will implement your text adventure.

+You must complete this milestone individually.
+You may however talk to your peers about their projects as well as give and receive help.

+### Task List

+- [ ] Create a folder in [project/src/adventure/](project/src/adventure/) for your adventure
+- [ ] Create a folder named `rooms` in your adventure folder
+- [ ] Study the [FlamingGoat](project/src/adventure/FlamingGoat/s) and [DragonsLair](project/src/adventure/DragonsLair/) adventures to understand how to add your adventure.
+- [ ] Update the [config.ts](project/src/config/config.ts) file to launch your adventure
+- [ ] Complete each of your rooms
+  - [ ] If necessary, create a flowchart to help debug
+  - [ ] If necessary, post on piazza
+  - [ ] If necessary, ask for help
+- [ ] Have fun!
+- [ ] Commit work often
+- [ ] Push work after committing
+- [ ] Tag `milestone-4`
+- [ ] Push tag

 ### Create a Text Adventure